Divorce Depression Symptoms

 1. Is it normal to cry every day after a divorce?

 Even though it might not be regarded as normal under usual circumstances, crying every day after a divorce is quite common and can be a normal part of the grieving process.
-It is important to seek professional help and emotional support if you are crying every day for a long time, as it can be a major sign of your divorce depression symptoms.
+It is important to seek professional help and emotional support if you are crying every day for a long time, as it means you are having divorce depression symptoms.

 2. How long does divorce depression last?